batstateu-is/2025-BatstateU-IS/README.md

 ### 2.2.
 Sense Management

 <p align="justify">&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The self-driving robot wouldn’t be in its form and purpose without its sensors and vision system.
 These components serve as the robot’s eyes, allowing it to perceive and respond to its surroundings with accuracy and intelligence.
-Through sensors such as the color sensor, distance sensor, and built-in gyro, the robot can detect objects, measure distances, identify markers that will decide its path or direction, and maintain orientation.
+Through sensors such as the distance sensor and built-in gyro, the robot can detect objects, measure distances, identify the distance from both sides to decide its path or direction, and maintain orientation.
 Additionally, the integration of the OpenMV Cam H7 enables the robot to recognize traffic signs and make real-time decisions during navigation.
 The proper selection and programming of these sensing devices are critical to ensure that the robot’s performance will be reliable.</p>

 <center>